POWDER-RANGER/POWDER-RANGER/README.md

 8. Design for failure — every component must have graceful degradation.
 9. Contribute back to open source whenever possible.
 10. Measure success by real-world impact on transparency and sovereignty.
+11. Always validate inputs and audit outputs in multi-agent systems.
+12. Keep civic intelligence tools open and auditable by design.

+This philosophy shapes every repo, every commit, and every deployment.

 ---